 This presentation is wonderful!!
 Laughed and cried.
 I loved every minute and as I was listening while walking, I often found myself looking behind me thinking someone was coming up to me...it was simply part of the recording!!

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Standby for Places and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Standby for Places.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Standby for Places and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Standby for Places from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Standby for Places from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.